frkosurf/voot-specification/VOOT.md

 call, i.e.: retrieving members of a group does not need to be supported.
 When this call is disabled a response code of `400 Bad Request` is returned with `error` set to `unsupported_request`.

-For all requests that contain query parameters for limiting and sorting results holds that if any of those values are invalid they are set to their defaults:

-* `startIndex`: if this value is negative, not a number or >= `totalResults`-1 it is set to `0`;
-* `count`: if this value is negative, or not a number it is set to the value of `totalResults`;
-* `sortBy`: if the specified key is invalid, i.e.: not part of the entries, sorting is disabled;

 The error response is returned as JSON, for example: